 The permanent Nevis Range Downhill track has received some radical upgrades over the years, adding new features and making it one of the longest and most demanding courses on the circuit.
-For 2017 there will be some new features and improvements to the notorious wood section that caused chaos in 2017.
+For 2018 there will be some new features and improvements to the notorious wood section that caused chaos in 2017.
 We know the importance of changes to add interest and excitement for both riders and spectators.
 And for 2020 there are some big plans in the pipeline!

 Starting beside the top station of the gondola the course descends 555m.
 Most of the course is visible from the gondola (the mountain cableway used for skiing in the winter, which provides access for riders with bikes and spectators), giving great views of riders as they charge down below you.